alex-gutev/live_cells/docs-src/docs/basics/state-restoration.md

-* Computed cells don't require their state to be saved, e.g. the state of the `a1` cell is not saved, however it is *restored* (the same state is recomputed on launch) nevertheless.
+* Computed cells don't require their state to be saved, e.g. the state of the `a1` cell is not saved, however it is *restored* (the same state is recomputed when the app is resumed) nevertheless.

 As a general rule of thumb only mutable cells which are either set directly, such as `numValue`, which has its value set in the "Reset"